putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 As the squad leader walked away, he paused for a few moments out of the lieutenant's sight.
 Not that he would have noticed.
 The officer was still fixed on the Death Star.
 He finally walked the short distance across the clearing to the Stormtroopers who had finished setting up camp and were awaiting fresh orders.

 "Bed down for the night, he told the assembled group.
-"I don't want anyone lagging tomorrow." *Especially with Trooper Fedd at point*, he thought.
+"I don't want anyone lagging tomorrow." *Especially with FD-472 at point, walking everyone into the ground*, he thought.
 "When FD-472 and LW-312 return in" -- he looked at his chronometer -- "a few minutes, BR-682 and VS-552 you have second watch."

 "Sir, yes, sir, the troopers said in unison.